 It could be that when you make a claim, your employer may come back and argue you were partly to blame for your injuries (or may even deny responsibility altogether).
 However, it is their responsibility to prove you were to blame, for instance, that they can demonstrate you recklessly ignored a clear hazard sign.

 Occasionally, a worker can be found partially to blame to blame for an accident (this is known as ‘contributory negligence’), in which case your employer would probably not have to pay you the full amount of compensation you would otherwise be entitled to.
 The full amount of compensation awarded to you would then be reduced by a proportionate amount to reflect your responsibility for the incident.

-Here’s the bottom line: if you have been injured while using, driving or operating equipment or machinery, and you have not been trained on that equipment, you can make an injury claim.
+Here’s the bottom line: if you have been injured while using, driving or operating heavy equipment or machinery, and you have not been trained on that equipment, you can make an injury claim.

 While some machine accidents at work thankfully only result in minor injuries, accidents involving machinery can cause catastrophic injuries, such as amputations and even death.
-It is only right and fair that levels of compensation should be significant to match the level of harm and injury caused to the individual.
+It is only right and fair that levels of workers compensation should be significant to match the level of harm and injury caused to the individual.

 However, it is difficult to estimate how much an injury victim may win in their particular injury claim because it depends on a number of factors, including the nature and extent of the injuries; and the wider impact of the injuries on your life and ability to work.

 That said, there are formal judicial guidelines on the assessment of what is known as ‘general damages’.
 Lawyers rely on this guidance to calculate what an injured person is entitled to as compensation.
 For example: